St. Thomas’s Gathers to Observe Veterans Day

 The question and answer part of Mr. Patridge’s presentation was perhaps the most exciting, as our students asked everything from, “How did you decide to enter the military?” to “Did you get sea sick?” and his son, a fourth-grade student, passed around his father’s military medals and photos of the ship.

-The program also included the reciting of “The Flag Goes By” by our second-graders and an outstanding rendition of “Thank You Soldiers” by the St. T’s singing group, the Bluestars.
+The program also included the reciting of “The Flag Goes By” by our second-graders and an outstanding rendition of “Thank You Soldiers” by the St. Thomas’s singing group, the Bluestars.
 Chaplain Eric concluded the service by asking all those who have served in the military or who would like to honor a family member of friend who has served in the military to stand.

 The St. Thomas’s community would like to honor Waring Patridge and all of our alumni, grandparents, parents and faculty who have served, or who are currently serving, in the military.
 Thank you for your service!